TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

 ## Challenges

-(discuss the challenges you faced in the project)
-I have challenges in importing the Data.
-No Access to Data Card.
+(discuss the challenges you faced in the project) we have challenges in importing the Data. we have no Access to Data Card.
 ## Future Goals

 (What would you do if you had more time?)